Galwegian Gaelic

 Galwegian Gaelic (also known as Gallovidian Gaelic, Gallowegian Gaelic, or Galloway Gaelic) is an extinct dialect of Scottish Gaelic formerly spoken in southwest Scotland.
 It was spoken by the people of Galloway and Carrick until the early modern period.
-Little (except numerous placenames) and a song collected in North Uist have survived, so that its exact relationship with other Scottish Gaelic dialects is uncertain.
+Other than numerous placenames and a song collected in North Uist, little of it has survived, so that its exact relationship with other Scottish Gaelic dialects is uncertain.

 History and extent

 Area shows Galloway (marked) and Carrick.
 Carrick, roughly, is the area south of Ayr but west of Galloway.
 Carrick was detached from the lordship of Galloway in the late 12th century because of a succession dispute between two rival lines of the Galwegian royal kindred.

 Gaelicisation in Galloway and Carrick occurred at the expense of Northumbrian Old English and Cumbric, a Brittonic Celtic dialect related to Welsh.
 Use of Old Irish in Scotland can be traced in the Rhins of Galloway from at least the fifth century.
 How it developed and spread is largely unknown.
 The Gaelicisation of the land was complete probably by the eleventh century, although some have suggested a date as early as the beginning of the ninth century.
 The main problem is that this folk-movement is unrecorded in historical sources, so it has to be reconstructed from things such as place-names.
 According to the placename studies of W. F. H. Nicolaisen, formerly of the University of Edinburgh, the earliest layer is represented by compound placenames starting with Sliabh "mountain" (often Anglicised Slew- or Sla(e-) and Carraig "rock" (Anglicised as Carrick).
 This would make the settlement roughly contemporary with what was then Dál Riata.
 The Gall-Ghàidheil (the Norse Gaels or "foreign Gaels"), who gave their name to the area, appear to have settled in the ninth and tenth centuries.
 Many of the leading settlers would have been of both Norse and Gaelic heritage, and it was the Gaelicisation of these Norse leaders which distinguished them from other Norse lords of northern Britain such as those in Shetland, Orkney and Caithness.

 It is quite possible that even as late as the twelfth century, Cumbric was still spoken in Annandale and lower Strathnith (where a man called Gille Cuithbrecht has the Gaelic nickname Bretnach [=Welshman]), but these areas seem to have been thoroughly Gaelicised by the end of that century.
 A couple of legal terms also survive in medieval documents.
 The demise of Cumbric in the region is even harder to date than that of Gaelic.

 The likely eastern limit reached by the language was the River Annan, for the reason that Gaelic placenames disappear quite rapidly beyond this boundary.
 In the north it was possibly cut off from other Scottish dialects in the 14th, if not the 13th century.